 The following measures have not been shown to help.

 - Treatment of sexual partner — males may get a brief skin reaction on the penis, which clears quickly with antifungal creams.
 Treating the male doesn't reduce the number of episodes of candidiasis in their female partner.

-- Natural remedies (with the exception of boric acid)
+- Natural remedies and supplements (except boric acid)